oshi88/Portfolio-site/README.md

 # Portfolio-site
- A Minimalistic showcase of Projects
+ A Minimalistic Website for Skills & Projects.